It’s true – if you become a hairdresser, you'll be entering into one of the country's happiest professions.

 If you'd like to learn more, check out our article on how to start your own salon.

-If you’re not ready to take the leap and start your own salon, but you don’t want to go mobile, you could consider renting a chair in an existing hair salon.
+If you’re not ready to take the leap and start your own salon, but you don’t want to go mobile, you could consider renting a chair in an existing hair salon or barber shop.

-By renting a chair in a salon, you get a permanent place to work from.
+By renting a chair in a salon or barbers, you get a permanent place to work from.
 You may also benefit from the salon’s own passing trade – it can be a great way for self-employed hairdressers to become more established.

 In addition, you’ll be able to set your own hours and work flexibly if you wish.
 This is particularly attractive for self-employed hairdressers who have other commitments, like childcare.